 Transfer Students

-Incoming transfer students are assisted by the transfer advisers and the Transfer Advising Dean in planning their courses of study and selecting majors.
+Incoming transfer students are assisted by the transfer advisers and the Associate Dean for Transfer Students in planning their courses of study and selecting majors.
 Advising sessions are scheduled prior to the students' arrival on campus and during Orientation, and individual appointments may be arranged throughout the academic year.
 Transfer students who enter with junior class standing are guided by both transfer and major advisers during their first Barnard semester.

 International Students